Sri Lanka Fun Facts

 - The oldest living tree known to be planted by man is in Sri Lanka.
 Sri Maha Bodhi in Anuradhapura has been tended continuously for over 2,000 years.
 I was grown from a cutting brought from Bodh Gaya in India, the tree under which Buddha is said to have found enlightenment.

-- in 2016 the World Health Organisation declared Sri Lanka as malaria-free.
-Sri Lanka had been among the most malaria-affected countries in the mid-20th century but the countries anti-malaria campaign successfully changed this around.
+- in 2016 the World Health Organisation declared Sri Lanka malaria-free.
+Sri Lanka had been among the most malaria-affected countries in the mid-20th century but the country's anti-malaria campaign successfully changed this around.

 - The colourful Sri Lankan flag is rather complicated:

 - The lion represents Sinhalese ethnicity, the strength of the nation and bravery.

 - The sword represents the sovereignty of the nation